Laying of Tactile Indicator Studs and Tactile Indicator Strips

 The pavement of tactile path is in the same way as that of sidewalk square tiles, keep in mind during construction:

-(1) When the pavement is paved to the building, guide blocks shall be set up continuously in its direction of travel, and stopping stones shall be paved in front of the intersection block material.
+(1) When the tactile path is paved to the building, guide blocks shall be set up continuously in its direction of travel, and stopping stones shall be paved in front of the intersection block material.
 Pavement width shall not be less than 0.60m.

 (2) The tactile block at the pedestrian crossing is 0.30m away from the edge stone or the stopping block is paved with one other pedestrian tile.
 Guide blocks are laid perpendicular to the stop blocks.
 The width of the pavement shall not be less than 0.60m.